 Such clarification should be guided by the principles set out in the relevant case-law of the Court of Justice.
-The sole fact that both parties to an agreement are themselves contracting authorities does not as such rule out the application of procurement rules.
-However, the application of public procurement rules should not interfere with the freedom of public authorities to decide how to organise the way they carry out their public service tasks.
-Contracts awarded to controlled entities or cooperation for the joint execution of the public service tasks of the participating contracting authorities should therefore be exempted from the application of the rules if the conditions set out in this directive are fulfilled.
-This directive should aim to ensure that any exempted public-public cooperation does not cause a distortion of competition in relation to private economic operators.
+The sole fact that both parties to an agreement are themselves public authorities does not as such rule out the application of procurement rules.
+However, the application of public procurement rules should not interfere with the freedom of public authorities to perform the public service tasks conferred on them by using their own resources which includes the possibility of cooperation with other public authorities.
+Contracts awarded to controlled entities or cooperation for the joint execution of the public service tasks of the participating contracting authorities should therefore be exempted from the application of the rules if at the time of the contract award, the conditions set out in this directive are fulfilled.

+In the case of cooperation for the joint execution of a public service task, this implies the existence of a framework of genuine cooperation between the participating contracting authorities including, in particular, a cooperative concept, common management and decision-making structures and sharing of risks and opportunities.
+It should also be ensured that any exempted public-public cooperation does not cause a distortion of competition in relation to private economic operators.
 Neither should the participation of a contracting authority as a tenderer in a procedure for the award of a public contract cause any distortion of competition.